nutemmax/gd-sa-optimization/README.md

 The main components are:

 - `src/optimizers/`: core implementations of GD, SA, and Hybrid algorithms
-  - also includes `gd_nn.py` and `sa_nn.py` for using GD/SA to train neural networks
+  - also includes `gd_nn.py` and `sa_nn.py` for using GD/SA as optimizers for training neural networks
 - `src/problems/`: objective functions for benchmarks, Ising, and helper functions for neural networks
-- `src/experiments/`: scripts to run all experiments (baseline, best, hybrid)
+- `src/experiments/`: scripts to run all experiments (GD, SA and hybrid algorithms) on both baseline and best setting
 - `src/utils/`: utilities for experiment bootstrapping, evaluation, and plotting
 - `results/`: stores all result CSVs, plots, and selected hyperparameters
-- `notebooks/`: Jupyter notebooks for grid search and additional analyses
+- `notebooks/`: Jupyter notebooks for grid search and additional analyses; NNs trained with GD/SA-based optimizers on Wine Quality dataset

 ## Usage